 We always try to address topics of broader interest to career changers in this blog.
-By and large, this means exploring “personas” that we run into repeatedly—whose issues we understand and whose career challenges we can help ameliorate.
-We’ve been doing this for three decades, so, of course, we have learned a thing or two about helping executives clarify their career objectives and then go out and get that perfect job.
+By and large, this means exploring “personas” that we run into repeatedly.
+These personas have issues we understand and whose career challenges we can help ameliorate.
+We’ve been doing this for three decades.
+So, of course, we have learned a thing or two about helping executives clarify their career objectives and then go out and get that perfect job.
+Footprints in the snow.

 We are different from others in this space in several key ways.
-One is our Clarity Program© that constitutes the “Targeting” stage of our five-stage career change program.
+One is our Clarity Program©.
+It constitutes the “Targeting” stage of our five-stage career change program.
 After all, our clients’ aspirations are far more complicated that just a title, salary, and geography.
 The Clarity Program© treats clients as the unique individuals they are.

-One key skill in navigating the unpublished market is the “information interview”—a telephone or face to face discussion with someone you have probably never met before who has been introduced by a mutual acquaintance.
+One key skill in navigating the unpublished market is the “information interview.”
+It may be a telephone or face to face discussion with someone you have probably never met before.
+And you have been introduced by a mutual acquaintance.
 At various stages in my career I have had to conduct hundreds of these.
-Recently, during some career coaching sessions, I realized that the techniques I have evolved are extremely helpful to neophytes, so let me share a few of these here.
+Recently, during some career coaching sessions, I realized that the techniques I have evolved are extremely helpful to neophytes.
+So let me share a few of these here.

 The first is what I call a branching script.
-As you approach a conversation with someone whose background you might know, but about whom you otherwise know very little, consider the subjects that might be of mutual interest and how you might introduce them in a gentle manner.
+This is for when you approach a conversation with someone whose background you might know, but about whom you otherwise know very little.
+Consider the subjects that might be of mutual interest.
+Think about how you might introduce them in a gentle manner.